cake-build/website/input/docs/running-builds/runners/dotnet-tool.md

 # Requirements

-The [Cake.Tool](https://www.nuget.org/packages/Cake.Tool) NuGet package, is a .NET Core global tool compiled for .NET Core 2.1 or newer.
+The [Cake.Tool](https://www.nuget.org/packages/Cake.Tool) NuGet package, is a .NET Core tool compiled for .NET Core 2.1 or newer.

 # Usage